pinkshrub/OnlineWebFun_Lectures/week1/lecture2.md

 ####Chrome Developer Tools and The Box Model
 - When re-sizing any elements, such as a `<div>`, we need to know four things
 - Margin, Padding, Border, Content
-- Margin says 'push away'
+- Margin says 'put blank space between me and my neighbors'
-- Padding says 'compress my contents!'
+- Padding says 'there needs to be more space between my contents and my borders!'
-- Border says 'apply more to the outside of my contents but don't squish the contents'
+- Border says 'i'm going to wrap around the outside of the padding'
 - Content size can be manipulated by the `width: ...px;` and `height: ...px;` rules
   - Check out Inspect Element in Google Chrome and see the box model in action!